anaticulae/baw/docs/releases/backlog.rst

   plans: 1.10, 1.11, 1.12 and a open plan 1.13, --plan=close closes 1.9
   again.

-* baw --testconfig use append to support additive entrees

 * check pip completion to use this as baw/tool completion

 * baw doctests: improve behavior when running coverage on normal and